 It’s a lot to think about — but you’re not alone

-At Mirantis, we are committed to ensuring freedom of choice for the orchestrator that’s right for you, and whether you choose Swarm or Kubernetes, we want you to have the best possible experience.
+At Mirantis, we are committed to ensuring freedom of choice for the orchestrator that’s right for you, and whether you choose Swarm or Kubernetes, we want you to have the single best possible experience.

 If you’re thinking about moving orchestrators from Swarm to Kubernetes, please look for our upcoming announcements, or request a free 30 day evaluation of the complete Docker Enterprise platform.